Skip to main content

 These programmes support people with disabilities or health conditions, including mental health and neurodiversity, to get paid work experience.
 Ideally the client would also get the chance to stay on in an ongoing role after their placement, if you decide to offer this to them.

-There are three Mainstream programmes:
+There are two Mainstream programmes:

 Mainstream Employment programme